Catalyst (nonprofit organization): Regions

-Catalyst has operations in the United States, Canada, Europe, and across the globe.
+As a global nonprofit, Catalyst has operations in the United States, Canada, Europe, and many other countries.
+Their United States office is located in New York, NY while their Canadian and European headquarters are Toronto, ON and Zurich, Switzerland respectively.

+More recent expansions brought Catalyst to South and Central America where they partner with MAREA Consulting to work with women and others in the region.
+Their Asia Pacific presence is headquartered in Australia where they partner with regional organizations to fulfill their mission.

+Catalyst, Inc. Archive

+In 2022, the Catalyst archive opened to the public at Hagley Museum and Library in Wilmington, DE.
+The archive is made up of two collections: the organizational records and the audiovisual materials produced by Catalyst.
+Over 60 years of history are documented in the archive, covering topics such as their seminars and conferences, early initiatives, the Catalyst Awards, and decades of gender-based research.

+The collection also includes a small amount of objects, largely awards and promotional material.

 Major Initiatives

 Catalyst CEO Champions For Change

-Launched on International Women's Day in 2017, the Catalyst CEO Champions For Change initiative showcases commitments by CEOs to advancing all women, including women of color, into more leadership positions in their companies and on their boards.
-To participate, Catalyst asks CEOs to publicly declare their support, take a pledge of organizational and personal commitments, and report their company's progress each year against established diversity metrics.
+Launched on International Women's Day in 2017, the Catalyst CEO Champions For Change initiative showcases commitments by CEOs to advance all women, including women of color, into leadership positions in their companies and on their boards.
+Catalyst asks participants to publicly declare their support, take a pledge of organizational and personal commitments, and report their company's progress each year against established diversity metrics.
 The first report on the participating companies' progress was released in November 2017.

 Catalyst Awards

 Originally begun in 1976 to celebrate individual women board members, the Catalyst Award shifted to recognizing individual organizations in 1987.
-Since then, the award has recognized corporations and the specific programs they've created to recruit, develop, and advance women.
+Since then, the award has recognized corporations and the specific programs they have created to recruit, develop, and advance women.
 Company initiatives are evaluated on seven criteria: strategy and rationale, senior leadership activities, accountability and transparency, communication, employee engagement, innovation, and measurable results.
 Catalyst has recognized 94 initiatives at 85 organizations from around the world since 1987.

-To be considered for the award, companies must submit an application.
-For each applicant, the Catalyst Award Evaluation Committee conducts research and phone interviews before narrowing the field to a few organizations.
-For the selected companies, the Committee conducts further research via onsite visits.
-The Committee and Catalyst executive leadership determine the winners.

 Initiatives are publicly celebrated at the annual Catalyst Awards Conference and Dinner held in New York City.
 The 2018 awards dinner had more than 2,000 attendees, including executives from global corporations, professional firms, governments, NGOs, and educational institutions.